bcolb/CheatSheets/Java/Java7.md

 ```

 ## Object-Oriented Explained
 Java is a **class-based** object-oriented programming language.
-Each file represents a single class, and the filename and class name much match (i.e. filename=HelloWorld.java, classname=HelloWorld).
+Each file represents a single class, and the filename and class name must match (i.e. filename=HelloWorld.java, classname=HelloWorld).
 Java **classes** are basically templates that describe the behavior and states that objects of its type support.
 Individual **objects** are instances of classes with specific states and behaviors.
 For instance, a robot might be stopped or in motion (state) and be able to move forward to go backwards (behavior).
 Each class can contain **methods** which correspond to behaviors (i.e. move forward).
 Classes also define **fields**, which can be used to store the state of objects of its type once instantiated.

 Here is an example **Person.java**
 ```java